koudyk/intro_git_github/introduction_to_git_and_github_2021-06-08.md

 <!-- #region slideshow={"slide_type": "subslide"} -->
 # Git vs GitHub

 Git is the "language".
-It can be installed on any platform
+It can be installed on any platform.

 GitHub hosts git repositories in remote locations.
 GitHub is a company, the future of this company is unknown !
 Other places specialized in hosting git repositories on the web: